 If the company’s site is only in English (and they are in a Spanish country) the question should be: “Why?”.

 Obviously, they could move more inventory if they marketed in Spanish as well.
 Could it be that they only market in English, because the local Spanish-speaking population would never pay their prices?
 If that is the case, why should an expat pay their asking prices?

-I've heard from many sources that real estate transactions don't only work on percentage commission.
+I’ve heard from many sources that real estate transactions don’t only work on a percentage commission.
 They also work on agent markup.
 Let me explain:

 Beware of Agent Markup

 Let’s say that a homeowner has a nice house that they want to sell for $85,000.
 The agent promises that price, with anything above that price going to the agent.
 Imagine the agent adding a healthy $35,000 to the price, listing at $120,000.
 This gives the agent more than 29% of the sale price as a fee or commission.
 In Canada, the standard rate was 6% – often split between buying and selling agents.
 Things seem much less regulated here.
 In fact, I’ve seen the identical property listed on English real estate sites and Spanish ones.
 Well, identical except for the price…